 - If you’re looking for a feline companion with a particular character, whether it’s being laid-back or active, adopting a cat will give you higher chances of getting the right kitty.
 Since kittens are still growing up, their characters aren’t fully developed yet.
 While your training can influence this, there’s a chance that their personality may clash with your expectations.

-Is Adopting a Kitten Right For You?
+Pros and Cons of Adopting a Kitten: Which is Right For You?

 It is advised for would-be cat owners that when adopting a kitten, getting a companion kitty is best.
 This is to keep the high levels of energy of a kitten paired and spent well with a level of energy that matches his or hers.
 However, if a cat parent just stays home and is able to play well and invest long hours to keep a kitten company then there will be no problem.
 And while you’re prepared and able to live through the disadvantages of having a kitten, thanks to their high dose of cuteness, hopefully you can give the same amount of love and patience when they grow up and become cats.
 It’s going to be a huge commitment but you can expect great rewards of having a kitten or cat to love and get love from in your life.